jeremydorrough/BlueskyUnfollow/README.md

 ### macOS / Linux

-Make sure you're in the correct directory.
+Make sure you're in the correct directory and have the correct credentials in the .env file.
 For example, if you were running it from your desktop you'd first type: CD ~/desktop/

 ```bash
 node Unfollower.js